veduardoe/comparaTest/README.md

 1. Clone this repository
 2. Be sure that you have installed Nodejs + NPM
 3. Open terminal from the Root project and run "npm install" to install "Mocha Chai".
-4. To run application, just run the following command "npm start" and the console will print the "Products After 30 Days" according the following configuration:
+4. To run application, just run the following command "npm run after-30-days" and the console will print the "Products After 30 Days" according the following configuration:

 ```js